wilsonmar/wilsonmar.github.io/_posts/2016-05-11-azure-cloud.md

    * <strong>Never</strong> for run one-time only.
    * <strong>OnFailure</strong> only when the process short-lived tasks terminates with a nonzero exit code.

-<a name="MgmtCerts"></a>

-## Management Certificates

-Azure uses Management (x509 v3) Certificates (.cer file containing a public key) to access resources in an Azure Subscription.

-There is a limit of 100 Management certs per Azure subscription (administrator).

-   * Development
-   * Test
-   * Pre-prod (Staging)
-   * Prod

-## Professional certifications

-<a target="_blank" href="https://www.microsoft.com/en-us/learning/exam-AZ-103.aspx">Exam AZ-103: Microsoft Azure Administrator</a> supercedes exams AZ-100 and AZ-101 which have been retired.

 ## Installers #